What is the difference between Buffalo and Bison?

-The scientific name is “bison”, but “buffalo” has commonly been used for many years in North America.
-However, product that is labeled as buffalo is commonly water buffalo, an entirely different species of animal.
+The names “bison and “buffalo” have been used interchangeably for many years.
+However they are indeed different in diet, physical make up and usage by man.
+Product that is labeled as “buffalo” is commonly water buffalo, an entirely different species of animal.
 Meat from water buffalo is typically imported from outside North America.
 Great Range Bison is 100% North American Bison.

 No, not only are they not endangered, they have never been on the endangered species list.
 In the late 1800’s there were estimated to have been less than 1,000 Bison remaining in the world.
 Today, there are over 400,000 in North America and the number is growing.
 As more consumers make bison a part of their regular diet more bison will be a part of the North American landscape.

 What has led to the Return of the Bison?

 Private ranchers are the reason.
 90% of bison on the North American landscape are owned by private ranchers.

 How are your Bison raised?